 If we think back to that study we looked at in the beginning of this article, we understand that even the very taste of sweet in your mouth can spike your insulin.
 Keeping this in mind, you only need a tiny bit of most sweeteners to get the same sweetness as a tablespoon of sugar.
 To make measurements comparable to what we’re used to, most companies add in fillers so that you can measure them like sugar.

 That’s bad news for most people, these additives such as maltodextrin and dextrose are sugars in disguise.
-These ingredients are doing you no favours, especially for people who are living with Diabetes (and Ketonians).
-The amount of fillers in these ingredients won’t break the carb bank, but they can certainly spike insulin and are best to be avoided.
+These ingredients are doing you no favours, especially for diabetics and Ketonians.
+The amount of fillers in these ingredients won’t break the daily carb bank, but they can certainly spike blood glucose levels causing an insulin response…and are best to be avoided.
 In general, liquid formula sweeteners tend to be safer in this aspect, but we still recommend you check ingredients, each and every time.

 - Possible increased cravings and weight stalls